 Industrial Bank Financial Leasing Co., Ltd. is a wholly-owned subsidiary of the Company with registered capital of RMB5 billion.
 During the reporting period, Industrial Leasing leveraged on the macroeconomic trend and pushed forward the development of various business areas with positive operation results in accordance with the overall strategies of "sharpening the focus with market segmentation, furthering collaborations while strengthening independent development, selecting targeted clients based on industry forecasts, adopting market-driven approaches for sound operations".
 As at the end of the reporting period, the total assets of Industrial Leasing reached RMB74.493 billion, an increase of RMB20.798 billion from that at the beginning of the period, of which the balance of financing leasing assets was RMB72.205 billion, an increase of RMB19.261 billion from that at the beginning of the period.
-During the reporting period, the realised net profit was RMB1.026 billion from that at the beginning of the period.
+Owners' equity was RMB7.863 billion, up RMB1.026 billion from that at the beginning of the period.
 During the reporting period, the realised net profit was RMB1.025 billion and the accumulated amount for financial leasing projects reached RMB32.803 billion.

 Industrial Leasing proactively facilitated the innovation of its business model and product development.
 The first successful transaction under the innovative financial leasing model for clean energy bus was completed in November 2014 in cooperation with the Asian Development Bank, an international financing platform for long-term capital at a reasonable cost.
 Partnering with financial leasing companies under large pharmaceutical groups, the Company adopted the innovative business model for medical equipment leasing to carry out transactions such as direct lease, sublease, sale-and-leaseback and leased asset trading with reputable hospitals, achieving win-win situation through the innovative design of transaction structures.
-The Company entered into long-term framework partnership agreements on manufacturer lease, formed partnership with Shanghai Free-Trade Zone, foreign financial leasing companies in Qianhai and SPV platform to explore and develop cross-border long-term capital financing in domestic and foreign currencies by means of sale-and-leaseback and sublease, and cooperated with multiple commercial banks to carry out lease payment receivable factoring business amounting to RMB1.8 billion by incorporating long-term capital with controllable cost to optimize financing structure.
+The Company entered into long-term framework partnership agreements on manufacturer lease with manufacturers and vendors of energy saving equipment to establish a solid channel for manufacturer lease, formed partnership with Shanghai Free-Trade Zone, foreign financial leasing companies in Qianhai and SPV platform to explore and develop cross-border long-term capital financing in domestic and foreign currencies by means of sale-and-leaseback and sublease, and cooperated with multiple commercial banks to carry out lease payment receivable factoring business amounting to RMB1.8 billion by incorporating long-term capital with controllable cost to optimize financing structure.